Unity-Technologies/ml-agents/docs/Training-PPO.md

 ML-Agents uses a reinforcement learning technique called [Proximal Policy Optimization (PPO)](https://blog.openai.com/openai-baselines-ppo/).
-PPO uses a neural network to approximate the ideal function that maps an Agent's observations to the best action an Agent can take in a given state.
+PPO uses a neural network to approximate the ideal function that maps an agent's observations to the best action an agent can take in a given state.
 The ML-Agents PPO algorithm is implemented in TensorFlow and runs in a separate Python process (communicating with the running Unity application over a socket).